 Overview

-Microsoft 365 Calendar Sync is a one-way sync that brings events from your Microsoft calendar into Practifi.
-When this sync is enabled in your firm's Practifi organization, you can view your calendar in Practifi and have confidence that you are seeing your entire schedule.
+Microsoft 365 Calendar Sync allows users to view their calendars in both Microsoft 365 and Practifi.
+When this sync is enabled in your firm's Practifi organization, you can view events in either system and have confidence that you are seeing your entire schedule.
+Practifi Administrators can choose a one-way event sync (Microsoft to Practifi or vice-versa) or a two-way event sync between Microsoft 365 and Practifi.

 This article outlines the steps to enable Microsoft 365 Calendar Sync in your organization.
 For more information about the Microsoft 365 calendar sync, please consult our Using Microsoft 365 Calendar Sync article.